Dermi

 Principles that drive decisions

-Core values reflected in every architectural choice, feature decision, and business practice.
+Core values reflected in architecture, feature scope, documentation, and business practice.

 Data Sovereignty